railsuser2014/openobject-doc-book-en/2/2_5_CRM/2_5_CRM_case.rst

 *  :guilabel:`Password` : \ ``<mypass>``\  .

-You'll also need to choose an Open ERP user that the gateway will use to access your database, such
+You will also need to choose an Open ERP user that the gateway will use to access your database, such
 as:

 *  :guilabel:`User Id` : \ ``3``\  ,